Howell E. Jackson

 Howell Edmunds Jackson (April 8, 1832 – August 8, 1895) was an American attorney, politician, and jurist who served as an Associate Justice of the Supreme Court of the United States from 1893 until his death in 1895.
 His brief tenure on the Supreme Court is most remembered for his opinion in Pollock v.
 Farmers' Loan & Trust Co., in which Jackson argued in dissent that a federal income tax was constitutional.
 Republican President Benjamin Harrison appointed Jackson, a Democrat, to the Court.
 His rulings demonstrated support for broad federal power, a skepticism of states' rights and an inclination toward judicial restraint.
-Jackson's unexpected death after only two years of service prevented him from having a substantial impact on American history.
+Jackson's unexpected death after only two years of service prevented him from having a substantial impact on American jurisprudence.

 Born in Paris, Tennessee, in 1832, Jackson earned a law degree from Cumberland Law School and was admitted to the bar in 1856.
 He briefly practiced law in Jackson before moving to Memphis, Tennessee, in 1857.
-Although he had initially opposed secession, he took a position in the Confederate civil service after the Civil War broke out.
+Although he had initially opposed secession, he took a position as a receiver of sequestered property in the Confederate civil service after the Civil War broke out and later made several unsuccessful attempts to secure a judicial commission in the Confederate Army.
 He returned to the practice of law after the war, but he also took an interest in politics.
 After an unsuccessful run for the Tennessee Supreme Court, he was elected to a seat in the Tennessee House of Representatives in 1880.
 When the legislature deadlocked over the selection of a U.S. Senator, Jackson was selected as a consensus candidate, garnering bipartisan support.
-Despite being a loyal Democrat, he was held in high regard by fellow senators of both political parties, including Democrat Grover Cleveland and Republican Benjamin Harrison.
+Despite being a loyal Democrat, he was held in high regard by fellow officeholders of both political parties, including Democrat Grover Cleveland and Republican Benjamin Harrison.
 When Cleveland became president, he appointed Jackson to a seat on the federal circuit court for the Sixth Circuit.
 While on the circuit court, he sided with businesses in a major antitrust dispute and supported an expansive view of constitutional freedoms in a civil rights case.